 - Do you have access to Wi-Fi?
 This is critically important if you are planning to start online classes.
 It might be very difficult, if not impossible, to arrange for internet, phone and Wi-Fi services to be installed and set-up during your self-isolation.

 Having to undergo a 14-day quarantine period will be very challenging, especially if you are moving to a new city and country.

-Though we are not physically located on campus, UM continues to provide many supports, programs and resources for students.
+Throughout this remote learning period, the University of Manitoba continues to provide many supports, programs and resources for students.
 Visit the COVID-19 student information page for details.

 Please note: While UM can provide support by sharing electronic information and resources to help you arrange your own accommodations, transportation, options for grocery delivery, etc., we are not able to provide in-person assistance or confirm such arrangements for you.

 Please contact an advisor at the International Centre to discuss your individual situation if you require further information.
 Email firstname.lastname@example.org with your name and student number to be connected with an advisor.

 Additional health information